Squawk Box Europe: History

 On 9 May 2011, the programme's format received a major re-working, with the second hour of the programme being dubbed "Squawk Pre-Trade" and the third hour as "Squawk Real-Time".
-The programme's on air title was changed to simply "Squawk Box", in line with the US and Asian equivalents.
+The programme's on-air title was changed to simply "Squawk Box", in line with the US and Asian equivalents.

 On 9 March 2015, Squawk Box Europe launched new titles and new theme music based on the US version.
 On 27 April 2015, the Asia version began using the US theme music.

 On 8 February 2016, both the Asian and European versions started using the remastered Squawk Box logo that has been used by their US counterpart since 4 January 2016.

+On 2 June 2023, Geoff Cutmore presented the programme for the final time, leaving after being a host of the programme for the past 24 years.

+To coincide with CNBC Europe's graphics change on 9 September 2024, Squawk Box Europe launched new titles based on the US version used since 11 December 2023 and adopted the US show's theme music used since late October 2019.

+On 28 April 2025, Julianna Tatelbaum, previously anchor of the now-cancelled Street Signs, joined the programme alongside incumbent anchors Steve Sedgwick and Karen Tso.
+Also, the programme's previous on-air title of Squawk Box Europe was fully restored for the first time since 6 May 2011.
+Additionally, the programme's third hour now airs on CNBC's main United States channel, from 4:00 a.m. to 5:00 a.m.
+Eastern Time.

 Format

 Since the May 2011 reformatting, the focus has been on the pan-European picture and the STOXX Europe 600 rather than on the national indices.
 It covers the opening of the European markets at 8:00 a.m.
-WET where Tso stands in front of the video wall.
+WET where one of the presenters stands in front of the video wall.

-A guest host also appears on the programme each day (during the second and third hour, like its US and Asian counterparts).
+A guest host appeared on the programme each day during the second and third hour, like its US and Asian counterparts.
+However, this had ended by 2020.
 Another important element of the show is its interviews with other analysts and CEOs of major companies.
 Viewers are welcomed to email their thoughts and questions to the show's guests.

 Maria Bartiromo (who was part of the original US Squawk Box team) served as a guest co-anchor on the show when in London to co-host the annual European Business Leaders Awards until she left CNBC in November 2013.

 Supplements to the show

-The host of Squawk Box Europe, Geoff Cutmore, also has a blog on CNBC.com, called "Morning Thoughts".
+For a while, Geoff Cutmore had a blog on CNBC.com, called "Morning Thoughts".